Snoopy serving up that exquisite Thanksgiving popcorn.

-Many of these short, frequently seasonal programs follow formulas established in the early specials, several of which were directed by Bill Melendez and scored by the inimitable Vince Guaraldi.
-But even some of the more recent shorts, like Be My Valentine, Charlie Brown, are fun, and all of them are available online (even the ones that have only been officially released on VHS tape, like Snoopy: The Musical).
-Still, while many Peanuts specials lack the early shorts’ zeal for childlike play, certainly some are worth watching (or rewatching) this holiday season.
-As a guide, Vulture ranked and reviewed all 45 specials.
+Many of the short, frequently seasonal programs follow formulas established in the early specials, several of which were directed by Bill Melendez and scored by the inimitable Vince Guaraldi.
+But even some of the more recent shorts, like Be My Valentine, Charlie Brown, are fun, and all of them are available online (even the ones that have only been released on VHS, like Snoopy: The Musical).
+Few of them possess the early specials’ zeal for childlike play, but that doesn’t mean they’re not worth watching (or rewatching) this holiday season.
+In most cases, at least.

 45. Snoopy: The Musical (1988)